Self Organised Learning Environments - S.O.L.E.

 A similar line of argument for self improvement and self mastery comes from Martin Seligman, a renowned University of Pennsylvania psychologist.

 Through his exploration of what makes people depressed, he developed a theory of learned helplessness - or a perceived absence of control over the outcome of a bad situation.
 Over time and in collaboration with others, Seligman began to flip his attention to what made people happy and wrote an important book called “Learned Optimism.”
-It looks at strategies for developing an optimistic approach to life and contributed to the growth of the positive psychology movement.
-In his book, “Flourish,” Seligman articulates five elements to his “well-being theory” that include positive emotion, engagement, relationships, meaning and achievement."
+It looks at strategies for developing an optimistic approach to life and contributed to the growth of the Positive Psychology movement.
+In his book, “Flourish” Seligman articulates five elements to his “well-being theory” that include positive emotion, engagement, relationships, meaning and achievement."

 - Christopher Gergen is CEO of Forward Impact, a fellow in Innovation and Entrepreneurship at Duke University, and author of “Life Entrepreneurs: Ordinary People Creating Extraordinary Lives.”
 Stephen Martin, a director at the non profit Center for Creative Leadership.

-The research and findings of Dweck, Goleman, Seligman and others provides some insight on how teachers can use this research to formulate a classroom philosophy and strategies that develop student confidence and a positive outlook in regards to their capacity to learn.
+The research and findings of Dweck, Goleman, Seligman and others provides some insight into how teachers can use this research to formulate a classroom philosophy and strategies that develop student confidence and a positive outlook in regards to their capacity to learn.

 We believe that S.O.L.E. is a method that really reflects many aspects of this research.